johannmeyer/deep-reinforcement-learning/README.md

 # Reinforcement Learning with a Custom Neural Network Library

 I developed this neural network library that includes common activation functions and optimisers.
 I have only implemented fully-connected layers as the main goal of the project was for implementing reinforcement learning algorithms for control purposes using the OpenAI gym.
-A write-up of some results that I obtained and a more detailed explanation of the algorithms and neural network library can be found [here](<./Learning to Walk - A Reinforcement Learning Approach.pdf>)
+A write-up of some results that I obtained and a more detailed explanation of the algorithms and neural network library can be found [here](<./Learning to Walk - A Reinforcement Learning Approach.pdf>).

 # Neural Network Library
 An example of using the neural network library for regression is given in `nn_bivariate_regression.py`.